nachliel/logger/README.md

 ## Quice Start

 The recommended way to use log is to create your own logger ;) The simplest way to do this is using this logger.

-Start A project and follow the steps below:
+Start new project and follow the steps below:
 Get the package:
 ```
 go get github.com/nachliel/logger@latest